 “It’s not climate change–it’s everything change.”
 Margaret Atwood, 2015

-Climate change is the most pressing issue of our times.
-It can be studied in any subject: English, math, social studies and science.
+Climate change can be studied in any subject: English, math, social studies and science.
 We need multiple disciplines to understand and have the tools to respond to climate change.
 Videos, visuals and lesson plans can fit the age range and subject you are teaching.
 Most important, are ideas for how students can actively create change in their own schools and communities.

 CLEAN is a collection of 700+ free, ready-to-use learning resources rigorously reviewed by educators and scientists suitable for middle school through higher education classrooms.
-From producing a play, to a lesson on climate resilient cities, this site divided into 2 general topics: climate and energy.
+From producing a play, to a lesson on climate resilient cities, this site is divided into 2 general topics: climate and energy.
 Each project comes with teaching tips, reviews of the science and pedagogy.

 NASA site includes climate change facts to easily present in your classes as well as recent articles and solutions and energy innovations.
-Under “Resources” there is a search engine or graphics and multi-media to quickly bring up teaching tools for your lesson.
+Under “Resources” there is a search engine or graphics and multi-media to use in your lesson.

 Climate Kids is for 4th-8th graders to use for their own research, or to explore specific topics as a class.
 It also includes games and activities related to climate change that could be used as a hands-on part of the lesson or something students can complete with their families.